Tom Harold Zeus

 • Due to the state’s ban on payday lending, borrowers in New Mexico are not allowed to obtain payday loans, including online ones.

-• Borrowers needing short-term cash in New Mexico must explore alternatives to payday loans and loan agreement options, such as personal loans, credit cards, or government assistance programs.
+• Borrowers needing short-term funds in New Mexico must explore alternatives to payday loans and loan agreement options, such as personal loans, credit cards, or government assistance programs.

 • Short-term loans are a larger form of borrowing than payday loans.
 They have more favorable terms, including lower interest rates and longer repayment terms, making them a better alternative to a typical loan agreement for payday loans.